 In 2002, an outside compensation and benefits firm was selected to review the Company's non-employee director compensation plan, which had not been updated for over six years.
 On October 16, 2002, a new director compensation plan was adopted effective January 1, 2003 to compensate directors for their additional responsibilities under the NYSE regulations and the Sarbanes-Oxley Act of 2002 and to move toward better pay alignment with the Company's peer group.
 This compensation plan will be monitored to ensure alignment with best practices and long-term shareholder interests.
 Under the new plan, directors who do not receive compensation as officers or employees of the Company will receive an annual retainer of \$40,000, payable in monthly installments, fifty percent (50%) of such annual retainer payable in cash and fifty percent (50%) payable in common stock pursuant to the Director Plan.
 An annual Committee Chair retainer of \$10,000 in cash for the Chairperson of each of the Board of Directors' committees will be paid in equal monthly installments throughout the year.
 A payment of \$1,500 in cash will be made to each non-employee director for each meeting of the Board of Directors or of any Committee thereof attended, whether in person or by telephone, and reasonable expenses incurred in connection with such member's attendance at meetings of the Board of Directors and committees thereof will be reimbursed.
-Subject to shareholder approval, non-employee directors will receive in 2003 a restricted stock award with a Fair Market Value of \$50,000; the restricted stock awards vest in equal one-third increments beginning on the first anniversary of the grant date.
-As set forth in the 2000 Stock Incentive Plan, on the date of the Annual Meeting of Stockholders, non-employee directors will also be automatically granted annual option awards with respect to shares having a Fair Market Value equal to \$77,000 at the time of grant (\$50,000 present value), replacing the previous \$65,000 annual option award grant, subject to the approval of the amendment to the 2000 Stock Incentive Plan.
-The annual option awards vest in equal one-third increments over three years, beginning on the first anniversary of the grant date, and if unexercised, expire 10 years after the date of grant, subject to their earlier termination.
+Subject to shareholder approval, non-employee directors will receive in 2003 a restricted stock award with a Fair Market Value of \$50,000; the restricted stock awards vest in equal to \$77,000 at the time of grant (\$50,000 present value), replacing the previous \$65,000 annual option award grant, subject to the approval of the amendment to the 2000 Stock Incentive Plan.
+The annual option awards vest in equal nor-third increments over three years, beginning on the first anniversary of the grant date, and if unexercised, expire 10 years after the date of grant, subject to their earlier termination.